MCP Connector Authentication

 Adding a Custom MCP Connector

-1. Go to the MCP tab on a mentor.
+1. Go to the MCP tab on an agent.

 2. Click Add Custom MCP Connector.